3D Terrain Modeling for Professionals

 Landshape should work equally well on both Sketchup for Windows and Sketchup for Mac.

-Landshape should work with Sketchup version 2017 or later.
+Landshape should work with also with older Sketchup versions.
 Holygon recommends using the latest version of Sketchup.

 For professional or continued use, you need a Landshape license.